zampat/neteye4/monitoring/tornado/README.md

-# Tornado for NetEye 4
+# Tornado - event processing engine

-Sample tornado filters and rules collection
+Tornado is the module for flexible event processing in NetEye.
+The core of Tornado represents the event processing engine configurable by hierarchical set of rules.
+Those rules are structured in a hierarchical way, in order to setup processing trees to respect events coming from various input channels or to structure events according various usecases.

+To get a in depth introduction to Tornado consult the user guide withing NetEye 4 or [visit the project website on github](https://github.com/WuerthPhoenix/tornado).
+Tornado is published according the Apache license and therefore the entire source code is open.

 ## Setup of tornado

-Setup Tornado packages as indicated in NetEye user guide "Installing Additional Modules".
-Once done continue configuring the daemon and collectors:
+Tornado is shipped as EXTRA package with the lastest versions of NetEye 4.14 (and later) with the core subscription.
+Therefore to install Tornado you need to follow the indications in the NetEye 4 user guid for installing additional software.
+For those desiring installing Tornado on a plain Linxu environment, follow the instructions on the project website on github.

-Notes related the setup of tornado collectors can be found in folder: tornado_setup
+Notes related the setup of Tornado collectors can be found in folder: "tornado_setup"

-## Configure sample Tornado rules
+## Configure Tornado with sample rules

+In this place some sample rules for Tornado are provided that allow to cover you some simple requirements for event monitoring:
+- collect events and archive all events by collector channel (event source)
+- compare some content within the event message according a pattern
+- perform a monitoring action if previous pattern matches: define/update an Icinga Object status information

-If starting from a new "blank" Tornado setup, it is convenient to boost your getting-started with a set of sample tornado rules.
+If starting from a new "blank" Tornado setup, it is simply possible to boost your getting-started with the provided set of sample tornado rules.
 Those roles consists of a simple rule structure:
 ```
 - filter to accept all incoming events
 \ email